- Must visit

 Discover the best of Saint Anton am Arlberg — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Saint Anton am Arlberg trip today.

-The main village street lined with hotels, shops, and alpine buildings, ideal for getting a feel for the resort atmosphere on foot.
+The main pedestrian street lined with hotels, shops, and alpine architecture, ideal for strolling and absorbing village atmosphere.

 Service is usually included, but rounding up is standard.
-Add about 5-10% in restaurants for good service, round up taxi fares, and leave small cash tips for hotel staff if helpful.
+Add about 5-10% in restaurants for good service; round up taxi fares and leave small change in cafes.

 Official public transport app

-St. Anton am Arlberg Bahnhof, Saint Anton am Arlberg -> St. Anton am Arlberg Zentrum, Saint Anton am Arlberg
+St. Anton am Arlberg station -> Galzigbahn, St. Anton am Arlberg

 Find answers to the most common questions about traveling from Lindau (Bodensee) to Saint Anton am Arlberg by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Saint Anton am Arlberg, this guide helps you travel smarter and with confidence.